How to Organize Medical Records for an Aging Parent

 • Document behavioral changes and symptoms carefully

 Kaizen Health's AI assistant "Kai" is particularly valuable here.
 As cognitive decline progresses, subtle changes in behavior, medication response, or health status become harder to spot.
-Our AI helps detect these patterns early—noticing changes in daily notes, tracking symptom progression, and alerting caregivers to potential concerns before they escalate into emergencies.
+Our AI helps detect these patterns early by noticing changes in daily notes, tracking symptom progression, and alerting caregivers to potential concerns before they escalate into emergencies.

 Technology That Can Help